 Participants are prohibited from selling any Company stock (except to pay the taxes generated as a result of equity grants or vesting) until the ownership requirement is attained.
 Stock owned in a Company-sponsored retirement plan, RSUs and stock owned outright each count toward the ownership requirement.
 The Committee reviews ownership levels annually.
 The Nominating/Corporate Governance Committee administers the Policy and considers changes related to employees as recommended by the Committee.
 The Nominating/Corporate Governance Committee reserves the right to amend or terminate the Policy at any time or waive the restrictions for any individual at its sole discretion.
-As of the most recent review in October 2018, all Named Executive Officers have met or exceeded their ownership requirement under the new multiple-of-base-salary requirements.
+As of the most recent review in April 2019, all Named Executive Officers have met or exceeded their ownership multiple requirement.

-Any shares issued in the future upon exercise of a stock option or stock appreciation right (should any be granted under the 2005 Ownership Incentive Plan) may not be sold prior to the earlier of (i) twelve (12) months following the date of exercise and (ii) the date of termination of the applicable employee's employment with the Company.
+Any shares issued in the future upon exercise of a stock option or stock appreciation right (should any be granted under the Plan) may not be sold prior to the earlier of (i) twelve (12) months following the date of exercise and (ii) the date of termination of the applicable employee's employment with the Company.